Presenting a Draft Nomination to the Landmarks Committee

 The Committee generally meets twice a year, in the spring and fall.
 Your NHL contact will advise you about when the next meeting will be held and will add you to the agenda.
 Typically no more than twenty nominations are considered at a meeting.

-Sixty days prior to the scheduled meeting of the Landmarks Committee, the NHL Program sends information about the meeting date, time, and location to the same interested parties who were notified that a nomination was being written.
-These parties are also sent a copy of the draft nomination.
+Prior to the scheduled meeting of the Landmarks Committee, the NHL Program sends information about the meeting date, time, and location to the same interested parties who were notified that a nomination was being written.
+A link to the draft nomination is posted on the NHL program website.
 The parties of notification are:

 - The owner or owners of the property